The procedure under the PCT has great advantages for the applicant, the patent offices and the general public:

 since each international application is published together with an international search report, third parties are in a better position to formulate a well-founded opinion about the patentability of the claimed invention.

-Postpones the major coast associated with internationalizing a patent application
+Postpones the major cost associated with internationalizing a patent application.

 There are two ways in which an invention can be protected abroad.
 It can either apply directly to those countries of interest, or use the Patent Cooperation Treaty (PCT international application).